-- 17. Recent Accounting Pronouncements (Continued): In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
+- 15. Income Tax Status: KSC has received a determination letter from the Internal Revenue Service indicating that it qualifies as a tax-exempt Organization under Section 501(c)(3) of the Internal Revenue Code.
+Accordingly, no income taxes have been provided in the accompanying financial statements. - KSC recognizes uncertain income tax positions using the "more-likely-than-not" approach as defined in the ASC.
+No liability for uncertain tax positions has been recorded in the accompanying financial statements. - 16.
+Advertising Costs: Advertising costs are expensed as incurred.
+Advertising costs amounted to \$242,197 and \$236,106 for the years ended June 30, 2023 and 2022, respectively. - 17.
+Recent Accounting Pronouncements: In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
 The standard requires a financial asset (including trade receivables) measured at amortized cost basis to be presented at the net amount expected to be collected.
-Thus, the statement of activities will reflect the measurement of credit losses for newly recognized financial assets as well as the expected increases or decreases of expected credit losses that have taken place during the period.
+Thus, the statement of activities and changes in net assets will reflect the measurement of credit losses for newly recognized financial assets as well as the expected increases or decreases of expected credit losses that have taken place during the period.
 This standard will be effective for KSC's year ending June 30, 2024.
-KSC is currently in the process of evaluating the impact of ASU 2016-13 on the financial statements. - 18.
-Reclassifications: Certain amounts in the 2021 financial statements have been reclassified to conform to the 2022 presentation.
-The reclassifications had no impact on net assets or the change in net assets.
+KSC is currently in the process of evaluating the impact of ASU 2016-13 on the financial statements.